 A great horseman or horsewoman soaks up every little bit of information that their horse gives them, both under saddle and on the ground.
 They begin to appreciate horses as a species and understand their nature as a prey animal and how it affects their behavior.
-They also begin to see them as individuals and understand and becomes sensitive to their nuances.
+They also begin to see them as individuals and understand and become sensitive to their nuances.

 They develop a sixth sense for horses.
 They learn what is typical and what is not typical behavior.
 They learn the challenging skill of how to be an assertive leader over an animal that is much larger than you.
 They learn to control the horse without causing him fear.
 To communicate with them through body language on the ground.
 Then to use pressure and release to teach them to speak our language under saddle.

 Horsemanship is learning the balance of making the right things easy and the wrong things hard by rewarding, not punishing.
 Horsemanship is realizing that to truly connect with a horse, you have to put forth the effort to understand why it is doing what it is doing.
-Figure out why they are doing something and being able to figure out how to get to understand our language or the signals we use to communicate with them.
+Figure out why they are doing something and be able to figure out how to get to understand our language or the signals we use to communicate with them.

 Horsemanship is knowing every bump and bruise on your horse's body.
-Horsemanship is developing a sixth sense for these animals you have spent so much time around, that you are able to tell if something is just a little bit off with them.
+Horsemanship is developing a sixth sense for these animals you have spent so much time around that you are able to tell if something is just a little bit off with them.

 How could people just want to ride?
-There is so much more to horses than riding, that is why I call it a horsemanship journey.
-You will never stop learning, you will have good times with horses and bad.
+There is so much more to horses than riding; that is why I call it a horsemanship journey.
+You will never stop learning; you will have good times with horses and bad.
 You won't ever quit or give up.

-I understand not everyone has these same feelings that I have, many are content with just riding a few times a week or month.
+I understand not everyone has these same feelings that I have, and many are content with just riding a few times a week or month.
 Everyone has the right to enjoy horses in their own way.
 It just needs to be known that horsemanship is a lifelong learning process, where you put your ego aside, learn the nature of the horse and how to communicate with them.
 You look for fault in yourself before your horse.
-You learn to notice any small changes with them, you can when something is a little off before something bigger happens.
+You learn to notice any small changes with them; you can tell when something is a little off before something bigger happens.

 If you are one of these types of people we are cut from the same cloth, I hope you enjoy and learn as much on your horsemanship journey as I am.
 If you aren't one of these people, that's okay too, though hard for us horse-obsessed to relate with.

 I hope everyone gets enjoyment out of horses in whatever way works best for them.
-I just have no shame in saying that in my opinion, true horsemanship is reserved for the dedicated—for those who are willing to start a journey that they know will be filled with highs and lows and are eager to learn and never quit.
+I just have no shame in saying that, in my opinion, true horsemanship is reserved for the dedicated—for those who are willing to start a journey that they know will be filled with highs and lows and are eager to learn and never quit.

-True horsemanship requires a special kind of person?
+True horsemanship requires a special kind of person.
 Do you have what it takes?